gritzko/replicated.cc/rdts/index.md

 # Replicated Data Types

-In RON, an RDT is the data type that an object inherits from.
+In RON, an RDT is the data type that an object >>>inherits from<<<.
 Each object has an associated RDT specified at creation time (e.g. the root op might be `:lww` or `:rga`).
 RON uses the rules associated with that RDT to correctly process individual operations and reduce them to a consistent object state.

 Internally, RDTs works as pure functions: `f(state_frame, change_frame) → new_state_frame`.
 Where frames are either empty frames or single ops, or products of past reductions by the same RDT.
 A `change_frame` could be an op, a patch or a complete state.